ghyan-bopanna/Timer_app/README.md

 <img src="cat-girl.ico" alt="Timer App Icon" width="128" height="128" />

-A simple timer application built with Python and Tkinter that plays custom sounds at specific intervals.
+A simple timer application built with Python and Tkinter that plays custom sounds at specific intervals and lets you overlay on top of apps.

 ## Features